 Being a CPR Champion is an ad-hoc volunteering role, with most events taking place at evenings or weekends.

 If you’re interested in getting involved, fill in your details on our Enquiry Form form.

-St John Scotland has a dedicated First Responder team in Angus and Dundee who work with the Scottish Ambulance Service to deal with emergency situations across the area, until the arrival of paramedics.
+St John Scotland has dedicated First Responder teams in Angus who work with the Scottish Ambulance Service to deal with emergency situations across the area, until the arrival of paramedics.